The Legacy (1978 film): Adaptations into other mediums

 John Coyne was asked to write a novelization in six weeks to promote the movie.
 Reviews unanimously prefer the novelization over the movie, and the book was briefly a best-seller.

-Trivia
+Legacy

 The Legacy is perhaps best remembered now for being the film where Hollywood couple Katharine Ross (Margaret Walsh) and Sam Elliott (Pete Danner) first met.
 During production, he was single, while she was married to the Italian-American actor Gaetano Lisi.
-Ross’s marriage ended the following year and, eventually, the pair announced their romance to the public.
+Ross's marriage ended the following year and, eventually, the pair announced their romance to the public.
 They married in 1984.
 In fact, this wasn't the first film on which they had worked, as they both starred in Butch Cassidy and the Sundance Kid several years previously.
 Ross was the leading lady in that film and a bona fide movie star while Elliott was merely what he called a "glorified extra", which left him without the courage to approach her.